William S. Burroughs: The Yage Letters

 After leaving Mexico, Burroughs drifted through South America for several months, seeking out a drug called yagé, which promised to give the user telepathic abilities.
 A book composed of letters between Burroughs and Ginsberg, The Yage Letters, was published in 1963 by City Lights Books.
-In 2006, a re-edited version, The Yage Letters Redux, showed that the letters were largely fictionalised from Burroughs' notes.
+In 2006, a re-edited version, The Yage Letters Redux, showed that the letters were largely fictionalised from Burroughs's notes.